Published: November 9th 2012October 21st 2011

 The path now scrambles down the gully to the desert floor and more overhangs.

-In one part, the middle portion of the outcrop wore away creating a mushroom shaped hoodoo next to another overhang.
+In one part, the middle portion of the outcrop wore away creating a mushroom shaped hoodoo next to

 The trail scrambles right under it.